chefspec/chefspec/README.md

 Reporting
 ---------
 ChefSpec can generate a report of resources read over resources tested.
-Please note, this feature is currently in beta phases and may not be 100% accurate.
-That being said, it is currently the only code coverage tool available for Chef recipes.

 To generate the coverage report, add the following to your `spec_helper.rb` before you require any "Chef" code: